berick/marcutil-rs/README.md

 MARC Library for translating to/from MARC XML and MARC Breaker.

+## Data Validation

-Minimal requirements are placed on the validity or format of the data.
+Minimal requirements are placed on the validity and format of the data.

 1. Data must be UTF-8.
 1. Indicators and subfield codes must have a byte length of 1.
 1. Tags must have a byte length of 3.
 1. Leaders must have a byte length of 24.

+In cases where these conditions are not met, routines return explanatory Err() strings.

 Otherwise, no restrictions are placed on the content of the leader, tag, control fields, indicators, subfield codes, or subfield values.